influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

       ...
     </dependencies>
     ```
-5. To check your `pom.xml` for errors, run Maven's `validate` command--for example, enter the following in your terminal:
+5. To validate your `pom.xml`, run Maven's `validate` command--for example, enter the following in your terminal:

     ```sh
     mvn validate